enceeobee/simple-load-monitor/README.md

 # simple-load-monitor

-A simple load monitor built in React and Node.
+A simple load monitor built in React and Node.js.

 ## Local setup